-The WSET Level 1 Award in Wines is intended for people who have little or no prior knowledge of wines.
-It is designed to provide a sound but simple introduction to wines.
-The qualification will assist those who need a basic familiarity with the main types and styles of wines, for example people who work with wines as part of a larger beverage portfolio in the retail and hospitality sectors.
+The WSET Level 1 Award in Spirits is intended for people who have little or no prior knowledge of spirits.
+It is designed to provide a sound but simple introduction to spirits.
+The qualification will assist those who need a basic familiarity with the main styles and categories of spirits, for example people who work with spirits as part of a larger beverage portfolio, in the retail and hospitality sectors.

-Successful candidates will be able to know the key stages in grape growing and winemaking, list the principal types and styles of wine, state the key characteristics of wines made from the principal grape varieties as well as other examples of wines, and know the key principles involved in the storage and service of wine.
-They will consequently be in a position to answer customer queries and provide recommendations for the service of wine.
+Successful candidates will be able to list the principal spirits categories, state their defining characteristics, and know the key principles involved in the storage and service of spirits.
+They will consequently be in a position to answer customer queries and provide recommendations for spirits service.